First posted as “Is Feminism Mindful of Anything, Other Than the Glass Ceiling?”

 The women are shown in this article, courtesy of BBC News would need to have Lean-In, translated and explained to them.
 Explained, because it might be confused with a place to lean on, to rest their weary backs….just a little.
 To breathe regularly for a few minutes before the next trek with a spine crunching, unconscionable load.

 These human beings need not worry about being “the only one in the room,” or any such.
 Bread is their immediate concern.
 Safety and housing never secure.
 All so mundane and acceptable.
-In most countries, had this life been an animal’s, some authority would have intervened.
+In some countries, had this life been an animal’s, an authority would have intervened.

 Being unable to fix a valid target does not mean that we do nothing.
 Feminists can raise their collective voice; they can raise bloody hell; they can cause The Year of the Woman, held under the auspices of the United Nations to have more meaning.
 There is an opportunity for advocacy with media attention approaching https://www.internationalwomensday.com Make 2017 the revolutionary year of female labor, not a self-congratulatory event #BeBoldForChange.